Kamala Harris 2024 presidential campaign: Fundraising

+Super PAC and other outside funding

+Super PACs supportive of Harris spent hundreds of millions of dollars in funding, outpacing the Trump's campaign support from conservative super PACs.
+These super PACs, in turn, raised portions of the money through donations from non-profits not required to disclose donors.
+This is sometimes referred to as "dark money".
+By late October 2024, it was estimated that Harris-aligned super PACs raised $195.8 million in comparison to the $23.2 million raised by Trump-aligned super PACs.
+Around the same time, the New York Post estimated the Harris campaign benefitted from $474 million in total outside spending, compared to the Trump campaign's $376 million in comporable spending.

+The official super PAC of the Campaign, Future Forward, raised $950 million by the end of the election, setting a record for money raised by an organization not affiliated with a candidate. $613 million of that sum came from Future Forward USA Action, the non-profit, dark money arm of Future Forward.
+10 donations comprised $515 million of that $613 million figure Future Forward spent $450 million on ads, with half going to digital ads on platforms like YouTube.
+It also spent $30 million on spanish-language ads.
+It was reported the Campaign grew concerned with one group amassing so much capital and decision making power with regards to advertisements, and urged donors to back other groups for get-out-the-vote efforts.
+Later, Billy Wimsatt, Founder of Movement Voter Project, warned donors that the Campaign and Future Forward were spending too much on paid media, rather than GOTV operations and a ground game in key states.

 Music

 Harris used Beyoncé's song "Freedom" featuring rapper Kendrick Lamar as the official song for her campaign, having obtained permission from Parkwood Entertainment on the day of her first rally.
 On August 20, 2024, Republican Party presidential primaries spokesperson Steven Cheung posted on Twitter a 13-second video of Trump's arrival in Detroit, Michigan, for a rally using "Freedom".
 The following day Beyoncé's record label and music publisher sent a cease-and-desist to Trump for using the song without permission.
 After Walz was introduced as her running mate, the campaign initially used Bruce Springsteen's "Born to Run" as his walk-on music at rallies, but later began using John Mellencamp's "Small Town" instead by August 13.
 In August 2024, after Trump used the Foo Fighters song "My Hero" at a rally without permission and against the band's wishes, the Foo Fighters released a statement saying that any increased royalties from the song's usage would be donated directly to the Harris 2024 presidential campaign.